cisagov/prescup-challenges/skilling-continuation-labs/secure-programming-with-rust/README.md

 Attacks performed by malicious actors are typicaly able to succeed due to the ability to know or guess the location of processes and functions in memory.
 The randomization of the location of that data is intended to help generate better protections against memory-based attacks like buffer overflows.

 ASLR has improved memory security, but like the Stack Canary, it does not fully prevent memory-based attacks from succeeding.
-As you can see from the recent code execution, memory-based attacks can still occur despite ASR safeguards.
+As you can see from the recent code execution, memory-based attacks can still occur despite ASLR safeguards.

 If you would like to read more about it, <a href="https://www.cs.ucr.edu/~nael/pubs/micro16.pdf">this research paper</a> discusses a vulnerability that allows attackers to get around ASLR.